Prior-preconditioned conjugate gradient method for accelerated Gibbs sampling in "large $n$ & large $p$" Bayesian sparse regression: Conjugate gradient sampler

 We have so far stated our theoretical results in purely linear algebraic languages.
 We now summarize our discussions in a more statistical language, providing a practical guideline on the CG sampler performance in the sparse regression context. \begin{rule-of-thumb} The prior-preconditioned CG applied to the linear system \eqref{eq:linear_system_for_cg_sampler} converges rapidly when the posterior of $\bbeta$ concentrates on sparse vectors.
 As the sparsity of $\bbeta$ increases, the convergence rate of the CG sampler also increases. \end{rule-of-thumb} The statements above are born out by illustrative examples of Section~\ref{sec:cg_sampler_demonstration} using synthetic sparse regression posteriors.
 As we have seen, the statements can be made more precise in terms of the decay rate in the ordered statistics $\tau \lshrink_{(k)}$ of a posterior sample $\tau \blshrink$ (Rule of Thumb~\ref{quasi-thm:cg_convergence}, Theorem~\ref{thm:clustering_of_eigenvalues}, and Theorem~\ref{thm:cg_error_bound_under_prior_preconditioner}).
+We also note that, while our theoretical results hold for any values of $\bomega$, $\tau$, $\blshrink$, and $\bb$, these quantities are random within a sparse regression Gibbs sampler.
+Even with substantial variation in these random quantities, however, we consistently observe fast decay in all $\tau \lshrink_{(k)}$ and rapid CG convergence at every iteration.
+In fact, we rarely observe a deviation of more than $5 \sim 10\%$ from the average number of CG iterations at stationarity -- see Supplement Section~\ref{supp:cg_acceleration_mechanism_details}.